mikeybkats/theHeartOftheBuddhasTeaching/Book Reports/Report1-Chapters1-4.md

 The noble truths are at Buddhism's core and they help people process the hardships of their realities.
 This is why the first Noble truth is suffering.
 Suffering grounds all the noble truths.

 The the second Noble Truth is understanding suffering.
 After a person is made to suffer, to progress beyond that suffering the sufferer must look closely to discover why they are suffering at all in the first place.

-The third Noble Trut
+After the root cause is realized it can be stopped.
+Ending the suffering is the third Noble Truth.

 This path is known as the Noble Eightfold Path, and it manifests itself as a morally correct way to approach life.
 The path has eight philosophies for conduct of behavior – Right View, Right Thinking, Right speech, Right Action, Right Livelihood, Right Diligence, Right Mindfulness and Right Concentration.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxNzgzMTE2Ml19
+eyJoaXN0b3J5IjpbLTEyMDgzNTQ3MzZdfQ==
 -->